TABLE OF CONTENTS

 Semesters

 MTECH’s academic year consists of Fall Semester, Spring Semester, and Summer Term.
-The Fall and Spring semesters are generally made up of 90 days of class and lab work, and are divided into two 45-day terms.
-The Summer term is 45 days of class and lab work.
+The Fall and Spring semesters are generally made up of 90 days of class and lab, and are divided into two 45-day terms.
+The Summer term is 45 days of class and lab.

 Non-Term Programs (Open Entry / Defined Exit)